 Do you want an intimate moment just for the two of you, or would you rather be surrounded by family and friends?
 Either way is totally ok!
 However, be sure to consider what your partner would want.
 If you love the limelight, but your partner is shy, plan what will make them most comfortable.

 Deciding to limit it to you and your significant other doesn’t mean that you can’t include family and friends.
 They can join in via FaceTime, or you can call or video chat with them post-proposal.
 Of course, if you’re both outgoing, proposing with a crowd and being cheered on is a memorable option, too.

 This point shouldn’t surprise you, but many couples forget about this step.
 A private marriage proposal can be shared publicly by having a photographer document the tender moments, looks of surprise, and happy tears.
 A photographer will capture those genuine feelings and gestures beautifully.
 A public proposal would also produce memorable pictures of people smiling, clapping, and sharing in your joy.

 Many couples also choose to have an engagement session immediately following the proposal.
 That way, they have images to share as soon they announce their engagement.
 The pictures can also be used for save the dates.
-I think that hiring a photographer is the only way!
+I think that hiring a photographer is the only way to go!

 Consider what you’ll tell your partner about popping the question.

 Of course, part of the fun of wedding proposals is making it a surprise.
 For the most part, long gone are the days where folks proposed without being sure they’ll get a definite “yes” answer.
 Couples chat about their future, which usually includes marriage.
 If you’ve had these talks, your significant other may suspect that you could be getting down on one knee soon.